 Nephrotic syndrome is a condition where the kidneys leak protein from the blood into the urine.
-When it is untreated, children can often die from infections.
-Most children, with nephrotic syndrome, respond to corticosteroid drugs (prednisone, prednisolone) reducing the risk of serious infection.
-However they usually have repeat episodes, which are often triggered by viral infections.
+When untreated, children can suffer from serious infections.
+In most children with nephrotic syndrome, this protein leak resolves with corticosteroid drugs (prednisone, prednisolone) reducing the risk of serious infection.
+However, children usually have repeat episodes which are often triggered by viral infections.
 Corticosteroid drugs can have serious side effects in children so we need to know the best way to use them.

-We looked at evidence from 34 studies enrolling 3033 children.
-Fourteen of 21 studies, in children with their first episode of nephrotic syndrome, evaluated prednisone for two or three months compared with longer durations.
+We looked at evidence from 48 studies randomising 3941 children.
+Fourteen studies, in children with their first episode of nephrotic syndrome, evaluated prednisone for two or three months compared with longer durations.
 Thirteen studies evaluated different corticosteroid regimens in children with frequently relapsing disease (FRNS).
-Studies were of variable methodological quality with only about half of the studies at low risk of bias.
+Studies were of variable quality with only about half of the studies at low risk of producing biased results.

-In nephrotic syndrome protein leaks from the blood to the urine through the glomeruli resulting in hypoproteinaemia and generalised oedema.
+In nephrotic syndrome protein leaks from blood into the urine through the glomeruli resulting in hypoproteinaemia and generalised oedema.
 While most children with nephrotic syndrome respond to corticosteroids, 80% experience a relapsing course.
-Corticosteroids have reduced the mortality rate to around 3%.
-However corticosteroids have well recognised potentially serious adverse effects such as obesity, poor growth, hypertension, diabetes mellitus, osteoporosis and behavioural disturbances.
-This is an update of a review first published in 2000 and updated in 2003, 2005 and 2007.
+Corticosteroids have reduced the death rate to around 3%.
+However, corticosteroids have well recognised potentially serious adverse effects such as obesity, poor growth, hypertension, diabetes mellitus, osteoporosis, and behavioural disturbances.
+This is an update of a review first published in 2000 and updated in 2002, 2005, 2007, and 2015.

 The aim of this review was to assess the benefits and harms of different corticosteroid regimens in children with steroid-sensitive nephrotic syndrome (SSNS).
 The benefits and harms of therapy were studied in two groups of children 1) children in their initial episode of SSNS, and 2) children who experience a relapsing course of SSNS.

-Randomised controlled trials (RCTs) performed in children (three months to 18 years) in their initial or subsequent episode of SSNS, comparing different durations, total doses or other dose strategies using any corticosteroid agent.
+Randomised controlled trials (RCTs) performed in children (one to 18 years) in their initial or subsequent episode of SSNS, comparing different durations, total doses or other dose strategies using any corticosteroid agent.

 Two authors independently assessed risk of bias and extracted data.
 Results were expressed as risk ratio (RR) or mean difference (MD) with 95% confidence intervals (CI).